1r0n3d3v3l0per/headers-security-advanced-hsts-wp/headers-security-advanced-hsts-wp/readme.txt

 **Headers Security Advanced & HSTS WP** is based on the OWASP CSRF standard to protect your wordpress site.
 Using the OWASP CSRF standard, once the plugin is installed, you can customize CSP rules for full CSRF mitigation.
 The site will be secure despite having other vulnerable plugins (CSRF).

+**Integration with Sentry, Report URI, URIports and Datadog** Sentry is a well-known platform for monitoring and tracking errors in applications.
+By integrating Sentry with our plugin, users can:
+  * Receive detailed reports on content security policy (CSP) violations.
+  * Monitor and analyze JavaScript exceptions occurring on their site.
+  * Benefit from advanced tools for proactive troubleshooting.

+Monitoring and Integration with Sentry, Datadog and URI Reports for optimal security.

 **All Free Features**
 The **Headers Security Advanced & HSTS WP** version includes all the free features.